We are here to answer your questions.

 -

 In short, yes they are technically different.
 HRT refers to literally replacing a woman's hormones after they are abruptly lost.
 An example is surgical removal of the ovaries, the organs that produce the critical hormones of estrogen, progesterone, and testosterone (yes, women make testosterone too).
-Hormone therapy, or medical hormone therapy (MHT), refers to replacing hormones that are either very fluctuant during perimenopause or depleted after menopause.
+Hormone therapy, or menopausal hormone therapy (MHT), refers to replacing hormones that are either very fluctuant during perimenopause or depleted after menopause.
 McKenzee can treat both of these and more.

 -